WADSFinalProject/Final-Project-Primary-ZulfiCuan/README.md

 To download the repo please use git clone or git pull so you have access to all the files and are able to push to the repository

-How to copy the repository:
+How to copy the repository (Make sure to be in an Empty Folder) :
 1. Create a local github repository using git init
 ```
 git init